melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

     FreeBayes, like most variant callers, produces a [Variant Call Format (VCF)](http://vcftools.sourceforge.net/specs.html) file.

     VCF consists of a header section and a data section.
-The header section has some information about the file, the parameters used to produce it, and the details of what information this variant caller has stored in the INFO, FILTER and FORMAT columns.
+The header section has some information about the file and the parameters used to produce it.
+The header also specifies what information is stored in the INFO, FILTER and FORMAT columns, as this is different for different variant callers.

     The data section has several columns.
 For this tutorial, you should concentrate on CHROM, POS, REF, ALT and QUAL.
 CHROM and POS describe the variant's genomic location, REF and ALT describe the variant's nucleotides relative to the reference, and QUAL is a quality score giving FreeBayes' confidence in the correctness of this variant call.